madang804/weather-app-aws-terraform-packer-ansible/README.md

 - Terraform
 - Hashicorp cloud platform account
 - AWS account with appropriate permissions
+- AWS IAM Identity provider for GitHub Action to access AWS resources
 - GitHub account

 ## CI/CD Pipeline

 The GitHub Actions workflow performs the following steps:
+- Login to AWS: Login to AWS using temporary credentials provided by AWS IAM Identity Provider
 - Build Custom AMI: Build custom image using packer and ansible provisioner in AWS
 - Build and Deploy: Build and deploy infrastructure to host web app in AWS
 - Endpoint Testing: Tests all API endpoints after deployment